slowernews/wisdom-tldr/README.md

 You are your deeds.
 Have personal accountability.
 Know yourself.
 Invest in yourself.

-You have to invest in yourself before you will ever see success in business.
-You have to master skill sets, understand your personality and constantly educate yourself if you ever wish to be successful.

 > *'If you try to be something you're not, you end up being nothing.'*

 > *'Weakness of attitude becomes weakness of character.'*